 2. Stardust

-• There is a whole landing page on their site dedicated to data privacy, stating: they have a team of dedicated lawyers and an upgraded security system managed by Rownd, a privacy-first authentication platform, and they’re committed to continually investing more resources into in-class protection for all users
+• They have a landing page on their site dedicated to data privacy, stating: they have a team of dedicated lawyers and an upgraded security system managed by Rownd, a privacy-first authentication platform, and they’re committed to continually investing more resources into in-class protection for all users

 • No third-party tracking or sales